Biden's Twitter account hacked in wide-ranging 'security incident' that targeted Obama, Gates, others

 TWITTER EXEC IN CHARGE OF FACT-CHECKING TRUMP HAS PREVIOUSLY MOCKED GOP WITH FART JOKES

 Fox News has confirmed that many "verified" accounts were unable to tweet at all as of 6:30 p.m.
 ET, indicating that the site had triggered a kill-switch for high-profile accounts while the problem is under investigation.
-CNN's verified Twitter account, however, posted a message after other verified accounts were reportedly disabled, and more than five minutes after Twitter's shutdown notice.
+Functionality appeared to return soon afterwards for many of these verified accounts.

 Online, cybersecurity experts speculated that a Twitter employee's account credentials had been hijacked, allowing broad access; or that a major security vulnerability may have been exploited.
 Others wondered if the apparent scam wasn't simply a cover for a larger operation.